 The AA screening of the existing Planning Scheme has been carried out, and this concluded that there is no requirement for Stage 2 AA to be undertaken.
 The Planning Scheme was found not to introduce any potential significant adverse effects to any European Sites.
 Similarly, the existing Planning Scheme was subject to an SEA to ensure that environmental considerations were an integral element of the Planning Scheme including biodiversity, population, human health, fauna, flora, soil, water, air, climatic factors, material assets, cultural heritage, landscape and the interrelationship between these considerations, whenever applicable.

-The six previous Amendments to the Scheme were found not to require full SEA or Stage 2 AA.
+The 2017 and 2018 Amendments to the Cherrywood SDZ Planning Scheme 2014 were found not to require full SEA or Stage 2 AA.

-2.2 The Proposed Amendment (Beckett Road Realignment)
+2.2 The Proposed Amendment (Residential Car Parking Standards)